7mind/blog/_posts/2019-10-07-role-based-repositories.md

 All these projects use one shared SDK named `sdk`.

 We may also assume that there would be several teams working on these projects.
-For example we may assign `sdk`, `iam` and `catalog` projects to "infrastructure" team, `billing` and `analytics` to "finance" team and `bidding` to "store" team.
+For example, we may assign `sdk`, `iam`, and `catalog` projects to the "infrastructure" team, `billing` and `analytics` to "finance" team and `bidding` to "store" team.

-Imagine that you have a magic tool `project` allowing us to choose which projects we want to work on and set up the corresponding environment:
+Imagine that you have a magic tool `project` that allows us to choose which projects we want to work on and set up the corresponding environment:

 ```bash